Kihy/PyFlowMeter/README.md

 ```
 and the output is at the directory of the script.

-This repo also contains slowloris.pcap, which is a sample traffic captured during slowloris attack and slowloris_flow.csv is the extracted flow from the pcap file.
+This repo also contains slowloris.pcap, which is a sample traffic pcap file captured during slowloris attack and slowloris_flow.csv is the extracted flow from the pcap file.